BlueBlazin/thislang/README.md

 - Speed
 - Spec-compliance

+## Bugs

+There's no doubt a large number of issues/bugs with the implementation.
+If you spot any, please open up an issue 😄

 ## Background

 For a while after first learning Javascript, I struggled with understanding/remembering how `this` worked in JS.
 A couple years ago I thoguht why not rewrite javascript (or rather a subset of it) to get a better understanding of `this`.